UIUC-DSC/Diego/README.md

 # Portfolio Optimization Project

-Creators: Greg Peng, Diego Marquez, Jackson Song, Will McKinnon, Mac Prom Created in University of Illinois Data Science Club, NOV 29 2023.
+Creators: Greg Peng, Diego Marquez, Jackson Song, Will McKinnon, Mac Prom.
+Created in University of Illinois Data Science Club, NOV 29 2023.

 ## PURPOSE: To give a client a stock portfolio with the HIGHEST rate of return given their MAXIMUM risk and maximum investment percentage in a stock they want to commit.